tejuscs/ADBD-Labs/adb-dblink/adb-dblink.md

-# Migrating to Autonomous Database Dedicated using Database Link
+# Migrating to Autonomous AI Database Dedicated using Database Link

 ## Introduction

-The Autonomous database supports outgoing Database Links to other Oracle databases.
-Database Links can be used with Autonomous Database to read or transfer data between 2 hosts.
-As long as there is right network connectivity from Source database to Autonomous Database, Database Links can used to Migrate the databases.
+The Autonomous AI Database supports outgoing Database Links to other Oracle databases.
+Database Links can be used with Autonomous AI Database to read or transfer data between 2 hosts.
+As long as there is right network connectivity from Source database to Autonomous AI Database, Database Links can used to Migrate the databases.

-This lab walks you through how to migrate oracle database to Autonomous Database using Datapump and Database Links.
+This lab walks you through how to migrate oracle database to Autonomous AI Database using Datapump and Database Links.

 Estimated Time: 40 minutes

 ### Objectives

 As a database administrator:
-1. Configure Database Links between Source and Autonomous Database.
+1. Configure Database Links between Source and Autonomous AI Database.
-2. Use Datapump to import the database from Source system to Autonomous Database.
+2. Use Datapump to import the database from Source system to Autonomous AI Database.

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account.
-- Source Database (Oracle Database Cloud Service) and Autonomous Database
+- Source Database (Oracle Database Cloud Service) and Autonomous AI Database
-- Network Connectivity between Source and Autonomous Database
+- Network Connectivity between Source and Autonomous AI Database

-## Task 1: Test Network connection between your Source System and Autonomous Database
+## Task 1: Test Network connection between your Source System and Autonomous AI Database

 This Lab assumes you have a pre-provisioned Database Cloud service in your tenancy as a Source database.
 Learn how to create Database Cloud Service [here](https://docs.oracle.com/en-us/iaas/dbcs/doc/create-db-system-using-console.html).

-NOTE: Network should be configured prior to next steps for Source Database to talk to Autonomous Database.
+NOTE: Network should be configured prior to next steps for Source Database to talk to Autonomous AI Database.
 Refer [here]() to setup your Network configuration.

 - Log in to your OCI tenancy and navigate to Oracle Base Database(VM,BM) from the main hamburger menu.